Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 Well, the Tunnel to Towers Foundation, they have been helping American heroes ever since.

-Now for catastrophically injured vets, first responders, tunnel to towers, they build mortgage-free smart homes, which enables severely injured heroes to move around their homes more independently.
+Tunnel to Towers, they build mortgage-free smart homes, which enables severely injured heroes to move around their homes more independently.

 They have their foundation's homeless veterans program.

-People that put their lives on the line for our country and our communities.
+People that put their lives on the line for our country and our communities, we're asking all of you if you'll please join the Tunnel to Towers and commit $11 a month.

 Final hour roundup is next.